syncfusion-content/blazor-docs/blazor/file-upload/how-to/getting-started-with-blazor-webassembly.md

 ### Save and Remove actions

 You can get the uploaded files as file stream in the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.UploaderEvents.html#Syncfusion_Blazor_Inputs_UploaderEvents_ValueChange)  event argument.
 Now, you can write the save handler inside ValueChange event to save the files to desired location.
-Please find the save action code on below.
+Please find the save action code below.

 ```cshtml
 <SfUploader AutoUpload="false">